marcelaadan1/cloud-app-dev/workshop/exercise-2.-developing-ibm-cloud-applications-with-ibm-cloud-continuous-delivery.md

 You can publish changes to your application directly from the Eclipse Orion Web IDE to IBM Cloud.
 With this technique, you can quickly test changes to your code on an actual IBM Cloud account by completing the following tasks:

-* [ ]  ****In the Eclipse Orion Web IDE, edit the message in the sample application web page:   On the Toolchains page, click **Eclipse Orion Web IDE** and switch to Edit mode from the left navigation bar.
+* [ ]  In the Eclipse Orion Web IDE, edit the message in the sample application web page.
+On the Toolchains page, click **Eclipse Orion Web IDE** and switch to Edit mode from the left navigation bar.
 * [ ] Open index.html in the public folder, as shown in the following figure.

 ![](../.gitbook/assets/image049.jpg)